Honeydew AI Documentation

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's function: 'Search across the Honeydew Documentation knowledge base to find relevant information, code examples, API references, and guides.'
-It provides specific use cases and distinguishes from the sibling tool by guiding when to use the alternative.
+The description clearly states the tool's purpose: 'Search across the Honeydew Documentation knowledge base to find relevant information, code examples, API references, and guides.'
+It distinguishes from the sibling tool by mentioning that for full content, the user should use query_docs_filesystem.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.